FESTIVAL 2022

 AWARDS & PRIZES:

 BFF awards 30 winners with prizes totaling about $50,000 in cash, film services, and products.
 All films in the festival are in competition with a few exceptions.
 To participate to the competition, a film must be at least a NY Premiere.
 That said, all films, including the non-premieres, can participate to the Audience Award competition.
 The audience can vote for their favorite films both online and at the venues, where all the festival films are presented.
-While the prizes for 2022 are TBD, check here the 2021 Awards & Prizes as a reference.
+While are still working on the prizes for 2024, check here the 2024 draft Awards & Prizes as a reference.

 THEME: